Infrared sauna, pool, special art, stunning rooms

 Towards the end of our walk, brick turns to ancient stone as we reach what must be the older part of the tunnel.
 Eventually, we come to a flood of light and a metal ladder fixed into the ground with a lock.
 I’m the first to climb out, blinking my eyes back into the sun and city.
 Table Mountain is off at a distance to the right, and a sign in front of me says the road beyond the Castle of Good Hope property gate goes to Woodstock (straight) and Zonnebloem (right).
 There are rows of boots and dry, happy people drinking water and eating fruit provided by FO8.
 I’ve just walked 2km of the 6,7km long canal, which continues its steady, secret path to the harbour, where the sweetness turns ocean-salty and becomes absolutely useless.
 What a waste.

-Figure of 8 is a team-building tour operator that organises tours to uncover Cape Town’s little-known water history.
-The excursion starts with an above ground walk before the tunnel tour, and there is the option to do just the above ground bit, just the tunnel walk or both.
+Figure of 8 is a team-building and entertainment tour operator that organises tours to uncover Cape Town’s little-known water history.
+Visit the Figure of 8 website for a full list of activities and tours.
+The tunnel excursion starts with an above ground walk before the tunnel tour, and there is the option to do just the above ground bit, just the tunnel walk or both.
 The cost of the tour includes guides, boots, headlamps, drinks and snacks.
 Call +27 (0) 21 439 3329 for more details.

 Use our events section for an up-to-date overview of happenings in Cape Town.
 Also don’t forget to subscribe to our newsletter, follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn and check out our Pinterest boards for updates.